-Figure 3-6.
-Setup - New Connection (Bridge) window
+Figure 3-7.
+Setup - Configure Connection 1 for Bridge

 To configure the WAN connection for Bridge, perform the steps listed below.
-Some of the settings do not need to be changed when you first set up the device but can be changed later if you choose.
+Some of the settings do not need to be changed the first time the device is set up, but can be changed later if you choose.

-"Bridge" means a pure bridged connection with no IP address assigned to the Modem.
-This connection method makes the Modem act as a bridge, and just passes packets across the DSL port.

-- 1. Type in a Name in the space provided if you wish or leave the default name. - 2.
-Make sure Bridge appears listed as the Type: of connection protocol used. - 3.
-Do not change the VPI or VCI values unless you are required to do so.
-If these settings are incorrect, the ADSL connection will not function.
-Many users will be able to use the default settings.
-If you are told to change these, type in the values given to you by your service provider.

-- 4. Leave the default QoS values if you are unsure or the ISP did not provide this information. - 5.
+- 1. Click the Connection 1 button under WAN Setup to view the default PPPoA Connection Setup configuration menu. - 2.
+Select Bridge from the Type: pull-down menu.
+This action will change the menu so it offers fewer settings for configuration. - 3.
+Type in a Name: in the space provided (conn_1_Bridge_8_35 is used in the above example). - 4.
+If you are told to change the VPI or VCI values, type in the values given to you by your service provider.
+Many users will be able to use the default settings. - 5.
+Leave the default QoS values if you are unsure or the ISP did not provide this information. - 6.
 Do not change the PCR or SCR values unless you are required to do so.
-If you are told to change these, type in the values given to you by your service provider. - 6.
+If you are told to change these, type in the values given to you by your service provider. - 7.
 The Encapsulation values LLC (SNAP) and VC (MUX) are two different methods of encapsulating the PPP packet.
-Contact your ISP to make sure which encapsulation is being supported. - 7.
+Contact your ISP to make sure which encapsulation is being supported. - 8.
 Click the Apply button when you have entered all the information.
-The browser window may briefly go blank.
-After a few seconds the new connection you just configured will become the active connection for the Modem. - 8.
-To make your temporarily saved connection permanent, click the Save All button in the System Commands window on the Tools tab.
+The web browser will briefly go blank.
+You are now finished changing setting for the primary WAN connection known as Connection 1.
+It is now necessary to save the changes you just made and restart the Router. - 9.
+To save the changes made to Connection 1, click the Tools tab and then click on the System Commands button.
+Click on the Save All button to store the configuration settings.
+Click on Back button to return to the System Commands menu. - 10.
+Check the WAN connection status.
+Click the Status tab and then the Connection Status button.
+Look under WAN to view the State of Connection 1, it should read Connected.
+If the WAN connection state does not appear to Connected after a few minutes, go back to the Connection 1 Setup menu, check the settings and make sure they are correct.

-Static IP
+Configure Connection 1 for Static IP for WAN

 Static is used whenever a known static IP is assigned.
 The accompanying information such as the Subnet mask and the gateway should also be specified in order to be able to connect.
 Up to three Domain Name Server (DNS) addresses can also be specified.
 These are the servers would enable you to have access to other web servers.
-Valid IP addresses range from 0.0.0.0 to 255.255.255.
+Valid IP addresses range from 1.0.0.1 to 253.255.255.254.

-Figure 3-7.
-Setup Static IP
+Figure 3-8.
+Setup - Configure Connection 1 for Static IP for the WAN